BodiAugustus/dev_site_2022/README.md

 #43.
 Deleted the old PaymentsProvider and the smartContracts directory.
 Will start from sctratch.
 Tested provider and for web3 being loaded - test successful.

 #44. changed isInitialized to isLoading, changed the values around.
 Connected MetaMask to the connect buttons.
 Did this using useMemo and eth_requestAccounts. bug occurs bc only can open Meta once from click before error due to ongoing process.
 Fixed with location.reload().

+#45.
+Conditionally rendered messages for the wallet connect buttons depending on if web3provider is loading/present or not.
+Created isWeb3Loaded property inside _web3Api.